Chris-McGonigle/emmas-beauty-parlour/README.md

 2. The creation and styling of the Polaroid image was adapted from a tutorial by [Savv Studio](https://medium.com/@SavvStudio/tutorial-make-your-images-look-like-polaroid-pictures-with-html-and-css-7b1120732dd1).

+3. The scroll to top button was adapted from a Youtube tutorial by [CodingNepal](https://www.youtube.com/watch?v=HP3ZSd3ko5Y)

-3. I viewed numerous tutorials on Youtube for help with the box model, display properties and the flex-box model.
+4. I viewed numerous tutorials on Youtube for help with the box model, display properties and the flex-box model.
 Specifically, tutorials by [Web Dev Simplfied](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw), [Kevin Powell](https://www.youtube.com/channel/UCJZv4d5rbIKd4QHMPkcABCw) and [Traversy Media](https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA) helped further my understanding of positioning.

-4. Colour Pallette choice were influenced by a blog piece on calm colour pallettes by the [Muffin Group](https://muffingroup.com/blog/calm-color-palette/)
+5. Colour Pallette choice were influenced by a blog piece on calm colour pallettes by the [Muffin Group](https://muffingroup.com/blog/calm-color-palette/)

-5. Images for the site were sourced copyright free from [Pexels](https://www.pexels.com) and [Unsplash](https://unsplash.com).
+6. Images for the site were sourced copyright free from [Pexels](https://www.pexels.com) and [Unsplash](https://unsplash.com).
 All other pictures are supplied by the developer and are originals by him.

-6. Text for the About Us section was adapted from an article by [Emma Hanna Make Up and Beauty](http://emmahanna.com/about-emma-hanna-professional-make-up-artist-belfast-northern-ireland/)
+7. Text for the About Us section was adapted from an article by [Emma Hanna Make Up and Beauty](http://emmahanna.com/about-emma-hanna-professional-make-up-artist-belfast-northern-ireland/)

+8. Text for the relaxation section was taken from a blog article on [WellbeingPeople.com](https://www.wellbeingpeople.com/2019/04/15/why-relaxation-is-so-important/)

+9. Text for the waxing section was taken from an article on [SecretSpa.co.uk](https://secretspa.co.uk/guide-to-waxing/)

+10. Text for the nails section was taken from an article on [WebMD](https://www.webmd.com/beauty/features/more-beautiful-nails-a-dozen-tips#1)